CoherentLabs/GameUIComponents/docs/content/_index.md

 To prevent errors, improve the code quality and readability, to make maintainable and consistent code we decided to add a style guide to the repository.
 We defined all the rules by setting an [eslinter](https://eslint.org/) that will force all the developers to respect the style guide when developing JavaScript features.
 To make sure that "clean" code is committed we added additional actions:

-* We added a pre-commit hook that is set up by the `husky` and `load-staged` modules.
+- We added a pre-commit hook that is set up by the `husky` and `load-staged` modules.
 When committing changes the hook will run the linter on the staged files to make sure everything is fine.
 If the lint check fails the commit will be discarded so the errors be fixed first.
 When the errors are fixed you can try again to make a commit.
-* To fix all the errors from the lint check you can run `npm run lint:fix`.
+- To fix all the errors from the lint check you can run `npm run lint:fix`.
 Make sure that they are correctly fixed!
-* If you want to check anytime if you have some linter errors you can run `npm run lint:errors`.
+- If you want to check anytime if you have some linter errors you can run `npm run lint:errors`.
 If you want to check for warnings as well you can run `npm run lint:all`.
 We advise you to use `lint:all` command!
-* You can install a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) that will run the linter in the background while you are coding.
+- You can install a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) that will run the linter in the background while you are coding.
 This will save you time fixing the errors at the end.
-* We added a GitHub action that will be triggered when you make a pull request.
+- We added a GitHub action that will be triggered when you make a pull request.
 It will run the linter each time you make a change to the pull request to make sure everything is fine with the code.

+[--component]: ## "the name of the folder of the component that you want to build the documentation for"
+[--library]: ## "builds only the components library"
+[--no-install]: ## "skip the npm install step"
+[--rebuild]: ## "rebuild all the components"